Louisiana Renters Insurance In The Pelican State

 Louisiana tenants are entitled to a rental that is in good repair and meets basic health and safety standards.
 If the landlord doesn’t handle necessary maintenance such as a broken heater, you may “repair and deduct” in certain circumstances.
 In other words, this may entitle you to hire someone to fix the problem and deduct the amount from your rent.
 The relevant code says “If the lessor fails to perform his obligation to make necessary repairs within a reasonable time after demand by the lessee, the lessee may cause them to be made.
 The lessee may demand immediate reimbursement of the amount expended for the repair or apply that amount to the payment of rent, but only to the extent that the repair was necessary and the expended amount was reasonable.”

 You have to give the proper notice to the landlord, detailed elsewhere in the code.
 The landlord has to fail to make the repairs.
 If qualified, you may make the repairs.
 Otherwise, you may hire someone to make the repairs.
 They must be necessary, either from a health and safety standpoint or a housing code standpoint.
-There may be relevant local law that speaks to this, as well.
+There may be a relevant local law that speaks to this, as well.
 The amount you spend must be reasonable.
 What is reasonable?
 You can probably hire someone to fix a toilet and deduct the cost from the rent.
 If the cause of the problem is a rotted subfloor under the toilet, that repair can and should be made as part and parcel of the toilet repair.
 You cannot, however, expect to deduct the cost of new marble tile in the bathroom as part of fixing the toilet.

 There are both local and Federal laws that also apply to the landlord-tenant relationship in Louisiana.
 Some of these have to do with equal housing, and some with other aspects of your tenancy.
 Bear in mind that not every law appearing to be relevant will be – certain Federal housing laws may not apply to someone who rents out half of a duplex and lives in the other half, for example.
 It’s important to know your rights, but knowing your rights involves understanding how they apply to your particular situation.